MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-monitor.md

 ---
-title: Monitor updates in Azure Stack Hub using Powershell | Microsoft Docs
+title: Monitor updates in Azure Stack Hub using Powershell
 description: Learn to monitor updates in Azure Stack Hub using Powershell
 author: mattbriggs